steveforczyk/Merra2CODProject/README.md

 + TimeTables Created and Plotted to show results over time at 1 day intervals

 Note that the full files cover a grid of 576 x 361 points and span the globe.
-For purposes of this project the Region of Interest (ROI) was limited to 65-90 Deg North and covered the full psan of the glove in latitude.
+For purposes of this project the Region of Interest (ROI) was limited to 65-90 Deg North and covered the full span of the globe in latitude.
+In addition the raw datafile,including all the (128) variables) over the entire globe have a size of about 209 MBytes per file.
+It is possible to doenload only a subset of the full raw file.
+That was done in this case and this reduced the file size to just 132 KB because on 4 variables were downloaded.
+The full size files are not practical to host on GitHub.